rafaelmuttoni/muttoni-starter-default/README.md

 1.  **Install your dependencies.**

-    Navigate into your new site’s directory and run "yarn install" to install the dependencies.
+    Navigate into your new site’s directory and run "yarn" to install the dependencies.

     ```shell
     cd name-of-your-website/
-    yarn install
+    yarn
     ```

 1.  **Git setup.**